Amiga: Commodore Amiga

 The Amiga 1000 (1985) was the first model released.

 The first Amiga model, the Amiga 1000, was launched in 1985.
 In 2006, PC World rated the Amiga 1000 as the seventh greatest PC of all time, stating "Years ahead of its time, the Amiga was the world's first multimedia, multitasking personal computer".

 Commodore updated the desktop line of Amiga computers with the Amiga 2000 in 1987, the Amiga 3000 in 1990, and the Amiga 4000 in 1992, each offering improved capabilities and expansion options.
-The best-selling models were the budget models, however, particularly the highly successful Amiga 500 (1987) and the Amiga 1200 (1992).
+The best-selling models were the budget models, particularly the highly successful Amiga 500 (1987) and the Amiga 1200 (1992).
 The Amiga 500+ (1991) was the shortest-lived model, replacing the Amiga 500 and lasting only six months until it was phased out and replaced with the Amiga 600 (1992).
 The A600 was only intended as a temporary gap filler until the A1200 was available for sale.
 The A600 was actually designed as a portable system, hence the lack of numeric Keypad, and it was originally to be named Amiga 300.
 Some early A600 models have retained the original A300 logo printed on the mainboard.
 The Amiga 600 was quickly replaced by the Amiga 1200.

-The CDTV, launched in 1991, was a CD-ROM-based game console, Computer and multimedia appliance based on the Amiga A500 with the same v1.3 Kickstart ROM, several years before CD-ROM drives were common.
+The CDTV, launched in 1991, was a CD-ROM-based game console, a computer and multimedia appliance based on the Amiga A500 with the same v1.3 Kickstart ROM, several years before CD-ROM drives were common.
 The cost of CDTV media production and the CD-ROM drives at the time discouraged potential buyers and the system never achieved any real success.
 The CDTV was however one of the first ever CD-ROM-based machines that were mass-produced.
 A CDTV legacy is the external A570 CD-ROM drive expansion for the A500 computer.

 Commodore's last Amiga offering before filing for bankruptcy was the Amiga CD32 (1993), a 32-bit CD-ROM games console produced until mid 1994.
-Although discontinued after Commodore's demise it met with moderate commercial success in Europe.
+Although discontinued after Commodore's demise, it met with moderate commercial success in Europe.
 The CD32 was a next-generation CDTV, and it was designed and released by Commodore before the PlayStation.
-It was Commodore's last attempt to enter the ever growing video-game console market.
+It was Commodore's last attempt to enter the ever-growing video-game console market.

-Following purchase of Commodore's assets by Escom in 1995, the A1200 and A4000T continued to be sold in small quantities until 1996, though the ground lost since the initial launch and the prohibitive expense of these units meant that the Amiga line never regained any real popularity.
+Following the purchase of Commodore's assets by Escom in 1995, the A1200 and A4000T continued to be sold in small quantities until 1996, though the ground lost since the initial launch and the prohibitive expense of these units meant that the Amiga line never regained any real popularity.

 Several Amiga models contained references to songs by the rock band The B-52's.
 Early A500 units had the words "B52/ROCK LOBSTER" silk-screen printed onto their printed circuit board, a reference to the song "Rock Lobster" The Amiga 600 referenced "JUNE BUG" (after the song "Junebug") and the Amiga 1200 had "CHANNEL Z" (after "Channel Z"), and the CD-32 had "Spellbound."